cube-js/cube/guides/react-pivot-table/content/5_explanation.md

 title: "How Everything Works"
 ---

 All relevant code resides inside the `src/components/Grid.js` component.
-We'll explore it from the top to the bottom.
+We'll explore it from top to bottom.

 In the imports, you can see this React hook imported from the Cube.js client React package.
 We'll use it later to send a query to Cube.js API: